jmxpearson/duke-julia-ssri/README.md

-Planning for the Duke SSRI Julia Short Course, February 11, 2016.
+Planning for the Duke SSRI Julia Short Course, March 22, 2017.

 # Topics to be covered:
 ## Overview: Why Julia?
 (John)